 ***************************************************** * * Have you run the pre-install commands?
 CTRL-C if not. * http://help.directadmin.com/item.php?id=354 * ***************************************************** Please enter your Client ID : xxxxx Please enter your License ID : xxxxx Please enter your hostname \(server.domain.com\) It must be a Fully Qualified Domain Name Do *not* use a domain you plan on using for the hostname: eg. don't use domain.com.
 Use server.domain.com instead.
 Do not enter http:// or www Enter your hostname (FQDN) : xxxxx.xxxxx.com Client ID: xxxxx License ID: xxxxx Hostname: xxxxx.xxxxx.com Is this correct? (y,n) : y The following ethernet devices/IPs were found.
 Please enter the name of the device you wish to use: eth0 xxx.xxx.xxx.xxx eth1

 3. Enter your network interface (usually ETH0).
-When using a Virtual Private Server (VPS) you should select the respective virtual network port:venet0:0 (the usual option)
+When using a Virtual Private Server (VPS) you should select the respective virtual network port:

-If unsure enter the following in commandline and see which ETH adapter is using your public IP address:ifconfig
+If you are unsure open a new window and enter the following in commandline to see which ETH adapter is using your public IP address:

 Enter the device name: xxx Is xxx.xxx.xxx.xxx the IP in your license? (y,n) : y DirectAdmin will now be installed on: Enterprise 5.7 Is this correct? (must match license) (y,n) : y You now have 4 options for your apache/php setup.
 1: customapache: end-of-life software.
 Includes Apache 1.3, php 4 and frontpage.
 2: custombuild 1.1:end-of-life software.
 Apache 2.x, php 4, 5 or both in cli and/or suphp.
 Defaults to php 5.2 3: custombuild 1.2:Production version: Apache 2.x, php 5, 6, or both in cli and/or suphp. defaults to php 5.3 4: custombuild 2.0 BETA: Apache 2.4, mod_ruid2, php 5.5.
 Can be set to use php-FPM or fastcgi.
 Post any issues with custombuild to the forum: http://www.directadmin.com/forum/forumdisplay.php?f=61 Enter your choice (1, 2, 3 or 4): 4 You have chosen custombuild 1.2.
 2011-11-11 14:47:00 http://files.directadmin.com/services/custombuild/1.1/custombuild/build Resolving files.directadmin.com Connecting to files.directadmin.com|:80 connected.
 HTTP request sent, awaiting response 200 OK Length: 289046 (282K) [text/plain] Saving to: `/usr/local/directadmin/custombuild/build' 100%[===========================================================================>] 289,046 855K/s in 0.3s 2011-11-11 14:47:01 (855 KB/s) `/usr/local/directadmin/custombuild/build' saved [289046/289046] Would you like the default settings of apache 2.2 and php 5 cli? (y/n): y * Using the default settings for custombuild.
 Would you like to search for the fastest download mirror? (y/n): y